bzbomer/CONNECT-FOUR/README.md

 GAME, written in C++
 (c++11)

-v1 is sample version of Connect Four game.
+v1 is simple version of Connect Four game.

+in v2
-Save and Load features have been added in v2.
+Save and Load features added.

+in v3
-OOP principles implemented in v3.
+OOP principles implemented .
+Also you can play more than one Connect Four game at same time.
+Single and multi game features added.